 Properly EQ’ing an acoustic guitar follows a four-step process similar to mixing any instrument.
-Today’s post takes this process in a slightly different direction; I’m focusing the details on getting you a good baseline mix as quick as possible.
+I’m focusing the details on getting you a good baseline mix as quick as possible.
 I’m all for learning the nuances of proper mixing, but let’s face it—some days you just want things to be simple.

 1. Trim the excess